mui/material-ui/docs/src/pages/customization/components/components-fr.md

 ### Global CSS override

 You can also customize all instances of a component with CSS.
-We expose [global class names](/styles/advanced/#with-material-ui-core) to do so.
+Components expose [global class names](/styles/advanced/#with-material-ui-core) to enable this.
 It's very similar to how you would customize Bootstrap.

 ```jsx
 const GlobalCss = withStyles({